byterubpay/byterub-site/_posts/2019-01-14-logs-for-the-ByteRub-Research-Lab-meeting-held-on-2019-01-14.md

 **\<sarang>** Block cap algo is in ArticMine's court for now, with the current proposed dual-median in the wings
 **\<sarang>** Payment ID timeline is still annoyingly up in the air
 **\<sarang>** If anything, we should figure that damn thing out
-**\<knaccc>** moneromooo just in case it's not clear, I don't know a thing about the C side of things, e.g. how to add libsam3 to the Monero C code in order to talk to the embedded i2p router via the SAM protocol.
+**\<knaccc>** byterubmooo just in case it's not clear, I don't know a thing about the C side of things, e.g. how to add libsam3 to the ByteRub C code in order to talk to the embedded i2p router via the SAM protocol.
 But I am able to figure out how to produce an embedded JVM/I2P binary that can be bundled with zero installation and zero dependencies
-**\<moneromooo>** OK.
+**\<byterubmooo>** OK.
 **\<suraeNoether>** do we have an issue on github yet re: replacing pay\_id with subaddresses?
 **\<suraeNoether>** it'd be helpful to have some coherent arguments laid out in all the different directions
 **\<suraeNoether>** also does anyone have thoughts on this: https://github.com/byterubpay/research-lab/issues/46
 **\<sarang>** That was brought up on reddit earlier, presumably by the same  person
-**\<moneromooo>** When I see a post that has "it's going to be brushed off", I want to brush it off just because it said that.
+**\<byterubmooo>** When I see a post that has "it's going to be brushed off", I want to brush it off just because it said that.
 OTOH, a game theoretic analysis of this would be very nice, if possible.
 **\<sarang>** Yeah, I said that person is free to do it or put it out there for someone else to do, either volunteer or for FFS donations
-**\<moneromooo>** s/possible/not made up of mostly unknowable factors/
+**\<byterubmooo>** s/possible/not made up of mostly unknowable factors/
 **\<sarang>** ArticMine has brought up his views on supply but AFAIK they are not really documented anywhere
 **\<sarang>** and they should be